Quest-V80-on-the-beach

 So, given all of that, you would think I would be happy to recommend the V80, right?
 Not quite!

-Personally, I am very happy with the V80, and my wife has taken to the V60, so that won’t be going anywhere anytime soon!
-I know others have not been able to use their V80/V60s as they would have wished, but so far at least, I have had no problems with these machines.
+Personally, apart from the single EMI issue near the pier I am very happy with the V80, and my wife has taken to the V60, so that won’t be going anywhere anytime soon!
+I know others have not been able to use their V80/V60s as they would have wished, but so far at least, I have found the machines to be very usable in most conditions.

 Links